Planning on driving a vehicle in Germany? Find out what types of coverage you need with this handy guide to car insurance in Germany.

 Making a complaint about a car insurance company in Germany

-German auto insurance companies are obliged to accept car insurance applications under the Compulsory Insurance Act (Section 5/2).
+German auto insurance companies must accept car insurance applications under the Compulsory Insurance Act (Section 5/2).
 However, there are instances where they can refuse to offer a policy, such as if the applicant has previously taken out a policy with them and violated the terms of the contract.

-If you feel that you have been unfairly treated by a car insurance company in Germany or are not happy with the services provided, you can file an official complaint.
+If you feel that a car insurance company in Germany has treated you unfairly, or you are not happy with their services, you can file an official complaint.
 The procedure for doing this is:

 - write to the complaints department of your insurer in the first instance.